anthonypanzz/devops-IaC-project/devops-IaC-project/-cd12352-Deploy-Infrastructure-as-Code-project/starter/README.md

 Requirements

 # Parameters
-Use as many parameters as necessary, but try to keep them manageable (ideally not too many).
-Example: CIDR blocks for VPC, subnet configurations, etc.
+CIDR blocks for VPC, subnet configurations.
-Resources
+Resources-
 EC2 Instances: Should meet the minimum requirements (t2.micro or better).
 Load Balancer: Must be configured with a Target Group, Health Check, and Listener.

-Conclusion
+# Conclusion
 This README outlines the necessary steps for deploying a high-availability web application using CloudFormation.
 The infrastructure includes networking resources, EC2 instances in an Auto Scaling group, an Application Load Balancer, and an S3 bucket for static content.
 CloudFormation templates, security group configurations, and automation scripts are provided to facilitate the creation and deletion of the entire infrastructure.